Ion Coulomb crystals: an exotic form of condensed matter: Introduction

-The parameter $\Gamma$ is sufficient to determine the phase of a OCP in three dimensions.
+The coupling constant $\Gamma$ is a measure of the ratio of the Coulomb potential energy between nearest neighbor ions (or more generally point charges) to the average kinetic energy of an ion and is sufficient to determine the phase of a OCP in three dimensions.
 Plasmas with $\Gamma >1$ are called strongly coupled.
-The onset of fluid-like behavior, characterized by short-range oscillations in the pair correlation function, is predicted at $\Gamma \sim 2$.
-The oscillations in the pair correlation function grow with increasing $\Gamma$ and the system is predicted to undergo a first-order, liquid-solid phase transition to a body-centered cubic lattice at $\Gamma_\text{crit} \approx 172$~\cite{Pollock:1973,Slattery:1982,Ogata:1987,Dubin:1990}.
+For a bulk (that is, infinite) OCP, the onset of fluid-like behavior, characterized by short-range oscillations in the pair correlation function, is predicted at $\Gamma \sim 2$.
+These oscillations become more pronounced with increasing $\Gamma$ and the system is predicted to undergo a first-order, liquid-solid phase transition to a body-centered cubic lattice at a critical $\Gamma$~\cite{Pollock:1973,Slattery:1982,Ogata:1987,Dubin:1990}.
+The best estimates of $\Gamma_\text{crit}$ lie in the range $\Gamma_\text{crit} \approx 173\text{--} 175$~\cite{Farouki:1993,DeWitt:1999,Dubin:1999,Potekhin:2000}.

 The classical OCP in two dimensions consists of systems of point charges that interact with the $1/r$ Coulomb repulsion but are restricted to move on a plane in a neutralizing background.
 The coupling constant $\Gamma$ is now determined using the Wigner-Seitz radius in two dimensions, given by $a_{\mathrm{WS,2D}}=(\pi n)^{-1/2}$ where $n$ is now the number of point charges per unit area.
-Here a liquid-solid phase transition at $\Gamma \approx 131(7)$ has been measured~\cite{Grimes:1980} in agreement with theory~\cite{Gann:1979}.
+Here, a liquid-solid phase transition at $\Gamma \approx 131(7)$ has been measured~\cite{Grimes:1980} in agreement with theory~\cite{Gann:1979}.
 We note that the Mermin-Wagner theorem \cite{Mermin:1966,Hohenberg:1967}, that prohibits full-fledged crystallization in two and lower dimensions, does not apply for the unscreened Coulomb repulsion, where the energy is non-additive and the interactions stabilize the ordered structure against fluctuations \cite{Campa:2009}.

 In ion Coulomb crystals the kinetic energy can be reduced through laser cooling, thus increasing the coupling constant $\Gamma$ to achieve crystallization.
-Moreover, the dimensionality of the crystal is determined by controlling the relative strength of the confinement of the trap in different directions.
-In this way ordered structures can be realized where the dimensionality varies from one to three dimensions, including the dimensional cross-over.
-The Coulomb coupling $\Gamma$ for a given temperature can be estimated from Eq.\ \eqref{eq:Gamma}.
-We take the three dimensional case and use typical trapped ion densities $10^{15}\:\text{m}^{-3}$ as reference:
+The dimensionality of the crystal is determined by the relative strength of the confinement of the trap in different directions.
+In this way ordered structures can be realized that are one-, two-, or three-dimensional.
+Moreover, the transition between structures of different dimensions can be experimentally studied by adjusting the relative strength of the confining potential in different directions.
+See Secs.~\ref{sec:linear-zigzag} and ~\ref{sec:1_3_instability} for a detailed discussion.